ugoertz/kombilo/doc/tutorial.rst

 After having added one or more databases, close the ``Edit DB list`` window using the ``OK`` button.

+.. warning:: Character encodings

-**Note about character encodings:** Currently, this version of Kombilo works well only with **UTF-8** encoded files.
+  Currently, this version of Kombilo works well only with **UTF-8** encoded files.
 Most SGF files produced in the western world are pure ASCII (which is a subset of UTF-8, and in particular can be handled by Kombilo), but many SGF files with asian characters are encoded using different character encodings and hence cannot be fed into Kombilo right away.
 This issue will hopefully be resolved soon.
+See :ref:`encodings`.